SigNoz/charts/CONTRIBUTING.md

 # How to Contribute

-There are primarily 3 charts in the SigNoz Helm Charts repository:
+There are primarily 2 charts in the SigNoz Helm Charts repository:

-- SigNoz (frontend, query service, otel collector, and otel collector metrics)
+- signoz: signoz and signoz collector
-- ClickHouse
-- Alertmanager
+- clickhouse: clickhouse and zookeeper

-SigNoz chart is where most of the developments are done.
-ClickHouse chart is seldom updated to to sync major enhancements.
+signoz chart is where most of the developments are done. clickhouse chart is seldom updated to to sync major enhancements.
-Alertmanager chart is rarely updated.

 ### To run helm chart for local development